2022 Argyll and Bute Council election

 Elections to Argyll and Bute Council took place on 5 May 2022, the same day as the 31 other Scottish local government elections.
 As with other Scottish council elections, it was held using single transferable vote (STV)—a form of proportional representation—in which multiple candidates are elected in each ward and voters rank candidates in order of preference.
 New ward boundaries were proposed by Boundaries Scotland in 2021, which would have reduced the total number of councillors to 34.
 However, these were rejected by the Scottish Parliament and the boundaries used at the previous election remained in place.

 For the second consecutive election, the Scottish National Party (SNP) were returned as the largest party with 12 seats—one more than in 2017 but seven short of an overall majority.
 The Conservatives solidified the gains they had made at the previous election and increased their number by one to return 10 councillors and become the second-largest group on the council.
-The number of independent councillors fell by almost one third to seven while the Liberal Democrats lost one seat to return four councillors.
+The number of independent councillors fell by almost one third to seven while the Liberal Democrats lost one seat to return five councillors.
 The remaining two seats were won by Labour and the Greens.

 The incumbent Conservative-Liberal Democrat-independent coalition—known as The Argyll, Lomond and Islands group (TALIG)—retained control of the council, with Cllr Robin Currie re-elected as council leader and Maurice Corry elected as Provost.